Milk thistle for IBS symptoms can be a really helpful option for many people.

 Milk thistle for IBS

-For example, the liver is responsible for making bile, which helps the gut absorb fat, vitamins, minerals, and even remove toxins from the body.
+For example, the liver is responsible for making bile, which helps the gut absorb fat, vitamins, and minerals, and even remove toxins from the body.

 It is also well-known to support both gallbladder and liver function.
 So most people who take milk thistle also reap the benefits of improved digestion and reduced IBS symptoms too.